Defending against Adversarial Attack towards Deep Neural Networks via Collaborative Multi-task Training: Evaluation

 \subsection{Defending low-confidence adversarial examples}

-We present the performance of our defence against low-confidence transferring black-box adversarial examples in this section.
-First, given $S_{MNIST}$ and $S_{CIFAR10}$, we use the above four attacks to craft adversarial sets whose sizes are listed in Table \ref{Evaluation_datasets}.
-Then, we feed the mentioned adversarial test sets into $O_{MNIST}$ and $O_{CIFAR10}$, respectively.
-We adopt a non-targeted version of each of the above attacks since the non-targeted adversarial examples are much better in terms of transferring between models.
+We present the performance of CMT against low-confidence black-box adversarial examples in this section.
+First, given $S_{MNIST}$ and $S_{CIFAR10}$, we used the aforementioned four attacks to craft adversarial sets whose sizes are listed in Table \ref{Evaluation_datasets}.
+Then, we attacked the oracles by feeding the adversarial examples into $O_{MNIST}$ and $O_{CIFAR10}$, respectively.
+We adopted a non-targeted version of each of the above attacks since the non-targeted adversarial examples perform better in terms of transferring between models.

 Robustness towards adversarial examples is a critical criterion to be assessed for the protected model.
-For a black-box attack, we measured the robustness by investigating the performance of our defence on tackling the typical low-confidence black-box adversarial examples, which are near the model decision boundaries.
-We feed adversarial test sets into the protected model, and then we check the classification accuracy of the label output through $Z^*$.
-The results of the classification accuracy are demonstrated in Table \ref{Black_Accuracy}.
-It shows that the accuracy of $CIFAR10$ classification is limited by the performance of the oracle $O_{CIFAR10}$.
-When we measured the accuracy of the output label of the adversarial examples against the predicted labels of the benign examples, the performances on the $CIFAR10$ task matches that of the $MNIST$ task (Table \ref{Black_Accuracy}).
+For a black-box attack, we measured the robustness by investigating the performance of our defence on tackling typical low-confidence black-box adversarial examples, which locate in the vicinity of model decision boundaries.
+To demonstrate the effectiveness of our method, we compared CMT defence with standard adversarial training (Adv) \cite{Goodfellow2014Explaining}.
+We fed the $10,000$ adversarial examples into the protected $O_{MNIST}$ and $O_{CIFAR10}$, and then we checked the classification accuracy of the label output through $Z^*$.
+The results of the classification accuracy are listed in Table \ref{Black_Accuracy}.
+It shows that our defence is on par with the standard adversarial training.

-It can be found that, in all cases, our method has improved the classification accuracy of the oracle, except for C$\&$W attack.
-The reason is that C$\&$W attack can still successfully bypass the black-box defence because the confidence of the generated example is set to a very high value (i.e. $\kappa=40$).
-The nature of the black-box defence is to regularise the position of the decision boundary of the model, such that adversarial examples near the decision boundary will become invalid.
-However, the defence can be easily bypassed if we can adjust the level of the perturbation or the adversarial confidence to become higher, to which C$\&$W is fully capable.
-This vulnerability also suggests that we need a more effective defence for C$\&$W attack.
-Later on, we presented the results of our detection-based defence which tackles the C$\&$W attack.
+It can be found that, CMT improved the classification accuracy of the oracle in most of the cases, except for C$\&$W attacks.
+The reason is that the C$\&$W attacks successfully bypass the black-box defence because the confidence of the generated example is set to a high value (i.e. $\kappa=40$).
+The nature of the black-box defence is to regularise the position of the decision boundaries of the models, such that adversarial examples near the decision boundary become invalid.
+However, the defence can be easily bypassed by adversarial examples that are perturbed with larger budget to produce higher adversarial classification confidences.
+This vulnerability also suggests that we need a more effective defence for C$\&$W attacks.